 One woman’s sorrow is another woman’s opportunity.
 ‘I can PUNCH a cover!!’
 I immediately proclaimed!
 While this project isn’t the easiest, it was satisfying non the less.
 And the punched cushy cover is just that, so soft and cushy.
 Each time I rest my feet, I feel a sense of satisfaction as well as comfort.

 We have come to an end on projects, but there is so much more to learn!!
+I hope you have been inspired to make something of your own!

 May you feel inspired.